nullromo/commander-primer/README.md

 A big part of what makes the format fun is the in-game politics.
 Some games play out relatively evenly, while other games see one player gain an early advantage and get teamed up on.
 The fun of commander is that even though your deck has the same cards in it, no two games play out the same way.
 Often in formats like Standard, which has a very narrow metagame, matchups can be deterministic and the same matchup will often play out the same way.
 This does not mean that Standard is boring, but it's definitely a different feeling and Commander has such a wide variety of things going on that it never seems to get boring.

 > **History Note**: Commander is often called Elder Dragon Highlander (EDH).
 This is a reference to 2 things.
 First, when Commander was invented, the only legal commanders were the five Elder Dragons, pictured below.
-Second, the movie _Highlander_ popularaized the phrase "there can only be one," which refers here to the singleton nature of Commander.
+Second, the movie _Highlander_ popularaized the phrase "there can only be one," which refers here to the singleton nature of the format.
+Since all the Elder Dragons have 7 power, the commander damage rule was set at 21 to account for 3 hits from an Elder Dragon.
 >
 > | Arcades Sabboth | Chromium | Nicol Bolas |
 > |:-:|:-:|:-:|